Valley City State University

-Valley City State University (VCSU) is a public university in Valley City, North Dakota.
+Valley City State University (VCSU) is a public university in Valley City, North Dakota, United States.
 It is part of the North Dakota University System.
 Founded in 1890 as Valley City State Normal School, a two-year teachers' college, it was authorized to confer bachelor's degrees in 1921 and changed its name to Valley City State Teachers College.
 With an expansion in programs outside teacher education after World War II, it became Valley City State College in 1963.
 In 1986, it was renamed State University of North Dakota-Valley City and a year later received its current name.

-VCSU offers over 80 undergraduate programs and an online Master of Education degree program.
+VCSU offers more than 65 undergraduate programs and multiple online graduate programs including a Master of Education, Master of Arts in Teaching and Master of Science in Business Information Systems degrees.
 In 2015, VCSU graduated 302 students, the largest class in its 125-year history.

-Since 1996, VCSU has been a "laptop" campus by issuing laptop computers to full-time students.
-The cost of the laptops are part of the university's technology fee which also covers other educational technology enhancements such as campus-wide wireless network access and smart classrooms.

 VCSU is listed as a Historic District on the National Register of Historic Places.

+Campus

+The campus of Valley City State comprises 55 acres in Valley City, ND.
+The campus borders a forested hillside to the south and the Sheyenne River to the north.
+It has been listed as the most beautiful campus in North Dakota.

+There are several notable buildings on campus: